Chest Pain During Pregnancy: Causes And Treatment

 Image: Shutterstock

-1. Eat healthily: Eat healthy and balanced meals, which give you enough vitamins and minerals.
+1. Eat healthily: Eat healthy and balanced meals, which give you enough vitamins and minerals to improve your immunity.

-1. Exercise: Regular exercise might keep you healthy and guard against infectious attacks.
+2. Exercise: Regular exercise might keep you healthy and guard against infectious attacks and improve cardiovascular strength.

 Do Home Remedies Help Relieve Chest Pain?

-People try some age-old remedies for easing indigestion or heartburn and other conditions that could cause chest pain.
-But there is little or no scientific evidence to support their effectiveness.
-Most of them are harmless, so you may want to try after talking to your doctor.
+There exist certain age-old remedies for easing chest pain induced by indigestion or heartburn and infections.
+While these may be harmless, there is little or no scientific evidence to support their effectiveness.
+Therefore, you may try the following home remedies for benign chest pains after talking to your doctor (20).

-• Add two teaspoons of caraway seeds in some boiling water and allow it to steep for 10 minutes.
+• Caraway seeds: Add two teaspoons of caraway seeds to some boiling water and allow it to steep for 10 minutes.
 Drink the strained liquid; you may use sweeteners if you like.

 Caraway seeds may aid in digestion